getlantern/lantern/README.md

 This repo was started with the [angular-seed](https://github.com/angular/angular-seed).
-The `scripts/web-server.js` script has been modified to attach a [bayeux server](http://faye.jcoglan.com/) server and an http API to simulate the Lantern backend.
+The `scripts/web-server.js` script has been modified to attach a [bayeux server](http://svn.cometd.com/trunk/bayeux/bayeux.html) server as mentioned above and an http API to simulate the Lantern backend.
 The application logic for the mock backend can be found in `mock/backend.js`.

 Specifications for application states and transitions between them are documented [here](https://github.com/getlantern/lantern-ui/blob/master/SPECS.md).